PropertyGrid allows for all the properties of one or more objects to be displayed and edited, optionally using categories.

 Property editors specify the UI to use for the display of the property name and value.
 Built-in editors are availble for basic property types, but the property grid is very flexible and allows custom property editors to be defined too.

 When simple inline property editors are not enough, category editors can be used.
-These allow more complex interfaces to be used inside the property grid for presenting/modifying specified properties.
+These allow more complex interfaces to be used inside the property grid for presenting/modifying specified groups of properties.

-A powerful filtering mechanism with pre-defined filters for string, boolean, or predicate-based logic is provided.
-These features make it easy to filter the displayed properties by any criteria.
+Displayed properties can be filtered by any criteria.
 A common filtering usage scenario is to allow an end user to type a property name in a TextBox and the property grid updates to only show properties whose names contain the text.

 Collections can be made expandable and displayed inline.
 Further, some collections support inline editing via plus and minus buttons to add and remove collection items.

 You have full control over the data models that are generated by a data factory when examining data objects for properties.
 Additional property models can be injected into the default property models generated by the data factory.

 While the property grid normally edits a single data object, multiple data objects can be edited at the same time as well.
 In this mode, only the common properties between all the data objects are displayed.